megbrimef/urso-examples/README.md

 7) put button textures files into src/assets

-8) put textures data into this.assets in the play scene
+8) put textures data into this.assets in the play scene or in component's template.
+In this case i've created exampleComponent

 9) in the play scene put button object data into this.objects